This is the story of my 17,000km solo journey on two wheels from London to Cape Town, as it happened.

 As I post each new story from the road, they will appear below in chronological order.
 Each post will contain stories, maps and photos from the road as it happened.

-- Day 1: London to NewhavenFresh faced and cleanly shaven, kitted up in my new lycra and learning on the job how to handle a 50kg bike without completely stacking it.
-August 29th 2023 Today was a day of many firsts – first time riding the fully laden 40ish kg bike; first time cycling over 100km in a day; first… Read more: Day 1: London to Newhaven
+Fresh faced and cleanly shaven, kitted up in my new lycra and learning on the job how to handle a 50kg bike without completely stacking it.
+August 29th 2023 Today was a day of many firsts – first time riding the fully laden 40ish kg bike; first time cycling over 100km in a day; first… Read more: Day 1: London to Newhaven - Chapter 1: A baguette a day keeps the bonk at bay

 UK: London to Newhaven